 Changing States of Materials Assembly

-Written for class of 30 but numbers can be easily adjusted up or down (up by adding additional ‘performers/dancers’ or down by a simple process of ‘doubling up’ on lines).
+Written for a class of 30 but numbers can be easily adjusted up or down (up by adding additional ‘performers/dancers’ or down by a simple process of ‘doubling up’ on lines).

 Around 20 minutes.
-This is a rough approximation, based on ten minutes reading time and about the same again (maybe more) for inclusion of music/singing/dancing.
+This is a rough approximation, based on ten minutes reading time and about the same again (maybe more) for the inclusion of music/singing/dancing.